rachelraikar/WeakCN2019/README.md

   ### How to pull/push changes
    #### Pull Changes
     To pull any changes made by others, use terminal to navigate to directory and type git pull.

    #### Push Changes

     After making any changes on the notebook, save and checkpoint.
 These changes will be saved locally.
     Then, to push this to Github, navigate to the directory on terminal and type: git add 'the file name
              git commit -m 'your message/comments'  (-a -m instead of -m if not mac user) git push

     The change should now be visible on github."

 ## Files In Repository

   **Automation Version 1.4.1**

-    * SIP 2016 code by interns Anika Kamath, Atmika Sarukkai, Alyssa Sales.
+    1. SIP 2016 code by interns Anika Kamath, Atmika Sarukkai, Alyssa Sales.
 Mentored by Puragra GuhaThakurta.
-    * Data cleaning and plotting weak CN stars on CMDs.
+    2. Data cleaning and plotting weak CN stars on CMDs.

   **Automation Version 2.5.3**

-    * SIP 2018 code by interns Alexandra Masegian and Arya Maheshwari.
-Mentors: Rachel Raikar and Anika Kamath.
+    1. SIP 2018 code by interns Alexandra Masegian and Arya Maheshwari.
+Mentors: Rachel Raikar, Anika Kamath.
-    * Creating a carbon template spectrum and graphing scores against it, kernel density estimations for classification.
+    2. Creating a carbon template spectrum and graphing scores against it, kernel density estimations for classification.

   **Automation Version 2.6.1**

-    * SIP 2018 code by Alexandra Masegian and Arya Maheshwari.
-Mentored by Rachel Raikar and Anika Kamath.
+    1. SIP 2018 code by Alexandra Masegian and Arya Maheshwari.
+Mentors: by Rachel Raikar, Anika Kamath.
-    * Creating a carbon template spectrum and graphing scores against it, kernel density estimations for classification, slope       calculation.
+    2. Creating a carbon template spectrum and graphing scores against it, kernel density estimations for classification, slope calculation.

   **Automation Version 2.7 test**

-    * SIP 2019 code by Antara Bhattacharya, Suhas Kotha, Allison Chang.
+    1. SIP 2019 code by Antara Bhattacharya, Suhas Kotha, Allison Chang.
 Mentored by Rachel Raikar,
-    * Machine-classification of weak CN and carbon stars based  on their positions on graphs of scores against undiluted and diluted carbon and weak CN templates and slope magnitudes.
+    2. Machine-classification of weak CN and carbon stars based  on their positions on graphs of scores against undiluted and diluted carbon and weak CN templates and slope magnitudes.

   **Automation Version 3.0**

-    * Combined and cleaned up code from 2.5.3 (Arya's code) and 2.6.1 (Alexandra's code).
+    1. Combined and cleaned up code from 2.5.3 (Arya's code) and 2.6.1 (Alexandra's code).

   **Automation Version 4.0**

-    * Code by Rachel Raikar and Antara Bhattacharya.
+    1. Code by Rachel Raikar and Antara Bhattacharya.
-    * Classification of weak CN stars based on their position on CMDs with
+    2. Classification of weak CN stars based on their position on CMDs with
       distance from the head of the plot of scores against undiluted templates used as a classification metric.

-   **CSV folder**

-    "I don't know what to write here so I'm just keeping some placeholder text here for now."
+   **CSV-Dictionaries**

+    Folder containing folders of dictionaries from all methods of analysis:
+      1. Modified Diluted
+        * Contains both Carbon and Weak CN template scores, dilution factor (c), and slope adjustment (s)
+        * For full W and 1U range
+      2. Modified Undiluted
+        * Contains both Carbon and Weak CN template scores, dilution factor (c), and slope adjustment (s)
+        * For full W range
+      3. Unmodified
+        * Contains both Carbon and Weak CN template scores
+        * For full W range
+      4. Slopes
+        * Contains 4 slopes of W range for all stars

 ## Troubleshooting